Bob Shannon (radio personality): Arrival at WCBS-FM

 At WCBS-FM, on the 3 p.m. to 7 p.m. timeslot, he programmed music features such as "Rockeology", "Hands Across the Water", "First and Foremost", "lost hits", "songs with the same title but are different", "Wednesday Fourplay/Three For The Road", and others.
 In 1986 he collected his interviews with music acts into a book, "Behind The Hits: Inside Stories of Classic Pop and Rock and Roll", co-authored with John Javna.

 Shannon hosted a number of nationally syndicated radio shows, including "The Oldies Countdown" for MJI Broadcasting and "Keeping The '70s Alive" and "Behind The Hits" for On The Radio Broadcasting.
 He co-hosted, with WCBS-FM's Bobby Jay, live broadcasts for Westwood One from the Rock and Roll Hall of Fame induction ceremonies in New York.

 On June 3, 2005, WCBS-FM switched to an "Adult Hits" format called Jack FM which used no live DJs.
 Shannon began a weekly show with his wife, Connie T. Empress, on WLNG, Long Island, NY.
 He also hosted a weekly Internet program, “Behind the Hits”, on Vip radio in Europe.
 He also broadcast weekly internet radio shows at RadioMaxMusic, and was instrumental in the creation of the Across The Tracks format used there.
 He worked briefly at New Jersey's "The Breeze" WWZY/WBHX in 2007, and took part in the station's Radio Greats Weekend in July 2007 after his return to WCBS-FM.

 CBS-FM Returns

 When WCBS-FM came back to New York radio on July 12, 2007, Shannon helped launch the return.
 On November 18, as part of CBS-FM's weekly Radio Greats feature, he hosted a show as Don Bombard.

-Shannon stopped performing his mid-day shift at WCBS-FM in January 2012.
+Shannon stopped performing his mid-day shift at WCBS-FM in July 2012.
+It was reported that he left the station for health reasons.
 He was eventually replaced by Ron Parker.